nguyenpham/ocgdb/README.md

 - Players: for player names
 - Games: for game info, FEN, and Moves
 - Comments: for comments of moves
-- Info: for brief information such as GameCount, playerCount, EventCount...
+- Info: for brief information such as gameCount, playerCount, eventCount...
+Those info become important for huge databases when querying for totals of records may take a lot of time

 ### Field names
 PGN standard requires some name tags (compulsory), the database should have those fields too.
 If one is an index field, uses suffix ID.